17 Creative Ways to Organize Your Thoughts

 Try any of the following techniques the next time you want to shake things up when it comes your thoughts.

-Some of these ideas may seem a bit unconventional or silly, but hey, what have you got to lose?
+Some of these ideas may seem a bit unconventional, but you may be pleasantly surprised by what you uncover!

 The art of letter writing is a true skill.
-Why is this the case?
-You have to think about what you want to say, or write, in an organized and coherent manner.
-If you haven’t written a letter in ages, consider this your wake up call!
-Here’s how to get started…
+You must think about what you want to write in an organized and coherent manner.

-Given all the thoughts swirling around your mind at the moment, how would you describe your thoughts to your friend?
+How would you describe your thoughts to your friend?
 Which thoughts are connected to one another and which aren’t?
-Take as much time as you need and write the letter.

-If you’re finding it difficult organize things in your mind, you can simply write a stream of consciousness letter.
-All you have to do is write down what comes to mind as you think about it.
+Another approach is to simply write a stream of consciousness letter.
+Write down what comes to mind as you think about it.

 There’s no need to edit, correct, or fix errors.
 Just write and keep on writing until you decide to call it quits.

 Are you a visual person?
-You can create a collage of your thoughts using a variety of different pictures and images.
+Create a collage of your thoughts using a variety of different pictures and images.

 This process is a bit more intensive than others, so you’ll want to make sure you have sufficient time at your disposal.

-Begin by collecting any magazines, newspapers, flyers, cards, and other printed materials from around your home.
+Begin by collecting any magazines, newspapers, flyers, cards, and other printed materials from around your office.

-You’ll also want to round up a glue stick, glue, or rubber cement, as well as a pair of scissors, and a piece of poster board or sturdy sheet of paper stock.
+Round up a glue stick, glue, or rubber cement, a pair of scissors, and poster board.

 Does it feel as if your thoughts could create a weighty tome of information?